9th8/up-to-date-real-world-haskell/13-data-structures.md

 In `simpleParen`, we have a quite conservative algorithm that adds parenthesis to keep precedence clear in the result.
 Finally, we make `SymbolicManip` an instance of `Show` and use `prettyShow` to accomplish that.
-Now let\'s implement an algorithm that converts an expression to s string in RPN format.
+Now let's implement an algorithm that converts an expression to s string in RPN format.

 :::: captioned-content